 The Nonprofit Academic Centers Council (NACC), a membership association comprised of academic centers and/or programs at accredited colleges and universities that are devoted to the study of the nonprofit/nongovernmental sector, philanthropy and voluntary action to advance education, research, and practice that increase the nonprofit sector's ability to enhance civic engagement, democracy, and human welfare.
 NACC is in the process of accrediting the first ten Masters degrees in Nonprofit and Philanthropic studies.
+In addition, the MA in Philanthropy program plans to apply for accreditation in two years.
+It also plans to offer CE credits for the Certification for Fundraising Executives.

 The NACC Accreditation Process fosters third sector academic programs worldwide, including nonprofit and NGO studies and management, social entrepreneurship, social-purpose organizations leadership, and philanthropy studies and management, all with curriculum which places the civil sector at the center of the curricular perspective.
-The PBC Program will not seek external certification, as it is currently not available.